-17 FLIGHT TECHNIQUES
+16 FLIGHT TECHNIQUES

-The Vista IV is an easy and pleasant glider to fly, it has excellent performance and was designed for cross country flying, but can be enjoyed by a wide range of pilots too.
+The KARISMA is pleasant glider to fly, it has excellent performance and was designed for recreational and cross country flying.

-17.1 FLYING SPEED
+16.1 FLYING SPEED

-Indicated trim speed is dependant on the amount of brake the pilot is using, wing loading, altitude above sea level and the accuracy and make of speed probe.
+Indicated trim speed is dependent on the amount of brake the pilot is using, wing loading, altitude above sea level and the accuracy and make of speed probe.
 The speeds recorded in technical data were at optimum wing loading at sea level using a Flytec 6030 thus there could be a slight variation in speed range numbers that pilots records.